 Beta, Delta, Omicron – UV-C inactivates them all.

 Respiray’s wearable air purifier gives immediate protection against respiratory viruses without covering your face and emotions.

-Our patent-pending UV-C module breaks down and inactivates the DNA and RNA of harmful viruses, and blows 99% of purified air to the front of your face.
-The device purifies up to 55 litres of air per minute — up to 4x more than an average resting human breathes.
+Our award-winning UV technology breaks down and inactivates the DNA and RNA of harmful pathogens, and blows 99%* of virus-free air to the front of your face.

 Enjoy breathing and smiling in public again!

 Respiray’s wearable air purifier is perfectly suited for those in public-facing environments where communication and facial expressions are a key part of the role: teachers, retail and office workers, and other front-line staff.
 A great solution for employers to protect their staff and get people back to work.